zammad/zammad-user-documentation/extras/ai-features.rst

 Simultaneous work detection
    AI agents which are currently working on a ticket are displayed like other agents in the live user section in the bottom bar.
-This helps to avoid duplicate work as well as losing unsaved changes.
+This helps to avoid duplicate work and prevent losing unsaved changes.
 If you see an AI agent avatar, wait for a moment or head over to another ticket.

    Avatar of AI agent: